EagleFest® Schedule

 Brian Bradley, a master falconer since 1984, presents educational programs throughout the Northeast with his hawks, falcons, and owls.
 Brian’s program features live flight demonstrations with his birds of prey.

-What’s living in your backyard?
+Who’s on the wing in your neighborhood?
 Live birds, mounts, and bones will be used in this lively program about the species found in the lower Hudson Valley.
 Meet Teatown’s avian animal ambassadors and learn about biodiversity, habitat specialists and generalists, and habitat loss.

-Maddy Schroeder is an Environmental Educator and Animal Caretaker at Teatown.
+Maddy Schroeder is an Environmental Educator and Animal Caretaker at Teatown Lake Reservation.
 She strives to inspire conservation by teaching the public about native wildlife and encouraging people to live harmoniously with their wild neighbors.

 Lisa Kelly is Teatown’s Animal Care supervisor and licensed wildlife rehabilitator with a focus on herpetology.
 She has contributed to turtle research at Teatown, has worked with KT Wildlife to ensure animal safety on work sites, and has extensive experience with the SPCA.